Is Tashkent Worth Visiting? An Honest Take

 Uzbekistan-chocolate-bought-in-Tashkent

-The highly touted Uzbekistan chocolate, which we gave a thumbs up ©Lifejourney4two
+The highly touted Uzbekistan chocolate – we gave it a thumbs up ©Lifejourney4two

 Planning a Trip to Uzbekistan?